Find a Recent Recall

-A food recall is when a food producer takes a product off the market because there is reason to believe that it may cause consumers to become ill.
-In some situations, government agencies may request a food recall.
+A food recall occurs when a food producer takes a product off the market because there is reason to believe that it may cause consumers to become ill.
+In some situations, government agencies may request or require a food recall.
 Food recalls may happen for many reasons, including but not limited to:

 - Discovery of organisms, including bacteria such as Salmonella or parasites such as Cyclospora.